The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Adjoint Braid Arrangement

-\begin{definition} Let $R=( T_1|\dots| T_k )$ be a partition of $I$, let $P$ be a partition of $I$ which is finer than $R$, and let $P_j$ continue to denote the partition of $I$ which is the completion with singletons of the restriction of $P$ to $T_j$.
-Let $\textbf{\textit{f}}$ be an abstract tensor product of functionals,
+\begin{definition} Let $R=( T_1|\dots| T_k )$ be a partition of $I$, let $P$ be a partition of $I$ which is finer than $R$, and let $^{I\!} P_j$ continue to denote the partition of $I$ which is the completion with singletons of the restriction of $P$ to $T_j$.
+Let $\textbf{\textit{f}}$ be a tensor product of functionals,